junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Saving America’s Endangered Species Act” or the “SAVES Act” .
+This Act may be cited as the “Saving America’s Vulnerable and Endangered Species Act” or the “SAVES Act” .

 ## § 2.
 Limitation on treatment of nonnative species in the United States as endangered species or threatened species

 - **(a)** *Limitation* Section 13 of the Endangered Species Act of 1973 (relating to amendments to other laws, which have executed) is amended to read as follows:
   > ## § 13.
 Limitation on treatment of certain species as endangered species or threatened species
   >
-  > - **(a)** *Limitation* The species described in subsection (b) shall not be treated as endangered species or threatened species for purposes of this Act.
+  > - **(a)** *Limitation* The species described in subsection (b) shall not be treated or listed as endangered species or threatened species for purposes of this Act.
-  > - **(b)** *Covered species* The species referred to in subsection (a) are species in the United States that are not native to the United States.
+  > - **(b)** *Covered species* The species referred to in subsection (a) are species that are not native to the United States.

 - **(b)** *Conforming amendment* The table of contents in the first section of such Act is amended by striking the item relating to section 13 and inserting the following: